puppetlabs/puppet-docs/source/puppet/6.0/whered_it_go.markdown

 ### Other configurations in `/etc/puppetlabs`

 Other related configurations were also moved into the `/etc/puppetlabs` directory in Puppet 4.0.
-Puppet Server now uses `/etc/puppetlabs/puppetserver`, and MCollective uses `/etc/puppetlabs/mcollective`.
+Puppet Server now uses `/etc/puppetlabs/puppetserver`.

 ## New `codedir` holds all modules, manifests, and data